Platform policies

 8 Liability — money outside official channels

-• If a contributor pays a personal account claiming to be XRC — XRC has not received the funds and cannot recover them
+• If a contributor pays a personal account claiming to be XRC, XRC has not received the funds and cannot recover them

-• If a contributor pays a third-party "agent" promising verification — that agent does not represent X-PEN ID and the payment is between the contributor and the agent only
+• If a contributor pays a third-party agent promising verification, that agent does not represent X-PEN ID and the payment is between the contributor and the agent only

 This disclaimer is not an excuse for fraud.
-XRC actively investigates and acts against anyone who solicits off-channel payments.
+XRC investigates and acts against anyone who solicits off-channel payments.
 It simply states the limit of XRC's financial liability when official channels are bypassed.

 9 Evidence & reporting